1) Parasternal Long Axis View – Full sweep Anterior-Posterior (2D and then Colour)

 Follow-up plan?

 This review outlines standardized views and measurements recommended for targeted neonatal echocardiography (TNE).
 These recommendations align with updated guidelines from 2024, including those for TNE in the NICU and pediatric transthoracic echocardiography, aiming to standardize practice, facilitate communication, and support research efforts.
 Standardized measurements often reflect established practices based on existing literature and normative data.
 Echocardiography provides 2D images of the complex 3D heart, making consistent viewing angles crucial for accurate assessment.
+Targeted Neonatal Echocardiography (TNE) involves standardized views and measurements of the heart to assess neonatal patients at the bedside and integrate information for physiological-based, cardiovascularly focused interventions.
+Standardization is crucial because echocardiography captures 2D images of complex 3D structures, and consistency in measurement methods allows for comparison with existing literature and data sets.

 General principles involve adapting probe positioning based on the patient's cardiac axis and any chest abnormalities like dextrocardia or congenital diaphragmatic hernia (CDH).
 Echocardiographic images provide important information such as scale (indicating size), frame rate, probe frequency (higher frequency for better resolution at shallower depths in neonates), ECG tracing (for timing cardiac cycle events like QRS marking end-diastole), depth, gain, and compression.